Course Outline

 1.1.1, 1.1.4

-2 Demonstrate in depth understanding of core concepts in the field of psychological disorders, including (1) symptoms, (2) aetiology, (3) clinical formulations and (4) evidence-based treatments.
+2 Demonstrate in depth understanding of core concepts in the field of psychological disorders, including (1) symptoms, (2) aetiology, (3) assessment and clinical formulations, and (4) evidence-based treatments.
 Knowledgeable

 Creative and critical thinker